-She is also a singer-songwriter for the queer country band Karen & the Sorrows, and her most recent album, Guaranteed Broken Heart, was featured in Rolling Stone, The AV Club, and No Depression which said, “Like Gram Parsons, Pittelman peels away the superficiality that much of country music has embraced and looks deep into its soul, its history, and its stories and makes it all her own.”
+She is a singer-songwriter for the queer country band Karen & the Sorrows, and has been featured in Rolling Stone, The AV Club, and No Depression which said, “Pittelman peels away the superficiality that much of country music has embraced and looks deep into its soul, its history, and its stories and makes it all her own.”
 Her most recent release is the EP Why Do We Want What We Want.